An overview of the chairs and professorships can be found on the websites of the Departments of Electrial Engineering and Computer Engineering.

 The master’s thesis is the last academic paper a student submits during their studies.

-From 15 January 2024 on, all final theses in the School of Computation, Information and Technology will be managed via the CIT portal.
+Since 15 January 2024, all final theses in the School of Computation, Information and Technology are managed via the CIT portal.

 When a master’s thesis is written in collaboration with an external institution, difficulties frequently arise.